Environmental Social Work in California: Careers, Agencies & How to Get Started

 Environmental Social Work Organizations in California

-Ecologically-focused social work hasn’t caught on in many places, but fortunately, California is a national hub for it.
+Ecologically-focused social work hasn’t caught on in many places, but California is one of the leading states for this work.

 If you’re considering a career in environmental stewardship, here are a few potential employers in California to investigate: